 Not all prototypes that get uncovered are of previously unemulated games, prototypes that show already known games in earlier stages of development can be just as interesting.

-A Shikigami no Shiro ‘prototype’ also showed up, but in this case the prototype is from a later build of the game than the released version, it looks like development continued internally after the game was released.
+A Shikigami no Shiro ‘prototype’ also showed up, but in this case the prototype is from a later version of the game if you go by the time/date stamp in service mode (27th September 2001 instead of 7th August 2001) but the actual build number / game version is lower than the released version (V1.02 instead of V2.03).
+Maybe development forked and continued internally on 2 slightly different versions even after the game was released.
 It isn’t clear what the actual differences are.

 The word interesting and the word bootleg aren’t really a pairing of words most people associate.
 From a development point of view there are quite a lot of interesting bootlegs due to the hardware changes made by the bootleggers and software changes needed in order for games to run with those hardware changes, but from an end-user point of view most of them just seem to be the same thing.